 P5: Lithuania, The University of Vilnius; project manager Neringa Latvyte-Gustaitiene

 Migration process: Totalitarian regime and anti-Semitic policy of the Soviet Union after the war, persecutions, public intolerance especially towards Lithuanian Jews and Poles forced them to leave the country

 Period Aftermath of World war II, 1945 and onwards

-Informants • Jewish and Polish emigrants and their descendants
+Informants • Jewish emigrants and their descendants, Polish soldiers and their descendants

 P6: Slovenia, National Museum for Contemporary History; project manager Dr. Kaja Širok